Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 The Problem With Pending Unconfirmed Users in WordPress

 When a new user registers on your site, WordPress sends them an activation email.
-The link in the activation email allows the user to set a password for their account, so they can log in to your WordPress site.
+This email has an activation link that allows the user to set a password for their account so they can log in to your WordPress site.

-This makes it impossible for you to create a new user account because WordPress will show that email address as already registered.
+This makes it impossible to create a new user account because WordPress will show that email address as already registered.

-That being said, let’s take a look at how you can solve the issue and easily find those pending unconfirmed users in WordPress.
+That being said, let’s take a look at how you can solve the issue and easily find those pending unconfirmed users on your WordPress website:

 How to Find Pending Unconfirmed Users in WordPress